darkcity82/PMSF/README.md

 # PMSF---PokeMap-Standalone-Frontend

-This is the manual raid posting branch I put together a while back and only supports Hydro's Scanner.
+This is the manual raid posting branch I put together a while back and only supports RM SLoppy Scanner.

 > Current Version 1.0 - First release!